outInsideOut/outInsideOut/readme.md

 ## About me

-I am a third year Computer Science student at the Univesity of Lincoln.
-I am passionate about writing clean, fast C++ code and algorithms/logic procedures.
+I have just completed a first-class Computer Science degree at the Univesity of Lincoln.
+I am passionate about writing clean, fast code and algorithms/logic procedures.

 Aside from programming, I enjoy playing games (video or tabletop, I'm happy either way) with my friends, cooking and trying new foods, and teaching myself new skills such as guitar and juggling.